xared2404/hadoop_samples/README.md

 # hadoop_samples
-Hadoop samples as high volume tool
+Hadoop samples as a high-volume tool